-Next morning, we started with the treatment procedure and Rohith’s wellbeing became my only concern.
+The next morning, we started with the treatment procedure and Rohith’s well-being became my only concern.
 I tested negative but was told to follow all necessary precautions.
 Our love grew stronger during those tough times.
-When he was declared as having “zero viral load” after just three months of regular treatment and continuous prayers, our happiness knew no bounds.
+When he was declared as having “zero viral loads” after just three months of regular treatment and continuous prayers, our happiness knew no bounds.

-PrEP (Pre Exposure Prophylaxis) pills for HIV is a preventive medication given to individuals at risk of contracting HIV such as women like me who wish to conceive and have an HIV- positive partner (sero-discordant couples) , gay couples and transgenders who may have multiple partners and drug users who share needles.
+PrEP (Pre Exposure Prophylaxis) pills for HIV are a preventive medication given to individuals at risk of contracting HIV such as women like me who wish to conceive and have an HIV- positive partner (serodiscordant couples), gay couples, and transgenders who may be have multiple partners and drug users who share needles.

 At that time PrEP medication in Bangalore was not that easy to get.
 But I guess, it is much easier now.
 You just need to search online.